Skip to Main Content

 Defining the Question

 Before embarking on your systematic search, you'll want to define your research topic in an easily searchable way.
 This involves separating out the key concepts of your research question.
-There are various tools to help you do this.
-One commonly used in health systematic reviews is PICO; for scoping reviews, PCC:
+There are various frameworks to help you do this.

 • Comparison (if any)